caltechlibrary/eprinttools/about.md

 About this software
 ===================

-## eprinttools 1.3.10
+## eprinttools 1.3.11

 updated module depencies per issue #68.
+Added another report showing all non published and non submitted status and eprintid.

 ### Authors